 Of interest is the fact that the locations all reside in different climates and altitudes which can contribute to research about how climate affects decomposition.

 What do you study at a body farm?

 Students at the Body Farm initially determine the age, sex, ancestry and stature of unknown victims and donors.
 Forensic anthropology, as the field is known, is relatively recent, and involves the examination of human remains for the benefit of the medical and legal communities.

 Identifying human remains requires some potentially unpleasant (but valuable) research:

 - Studying rate of decomposition and insect development cycles

 - Measuring odor and testing body leakage in the soil

 - Creating a biological profile and trauma analysis

 - Documenting findings with photographs and note-taking

-Studying rate of decay helps forensic scientists determine when a person died.
-At the Body Farm—and other forensic pathology schools like it—students leave corpses out in the elements to study what happens as the body decomposes.
+Studying the rate of decay helps forensic scientists determine when a person died.
+At the Body Farm, students intentionally leave corpses out in the elements to study what happens as the body decomposes.